 - Securing additional Chromebooks and internet hotspots

-In partnership with West Contra Costa Schools this past spring, we were able to provide 23,998 chrome books and 1,795 hot spots to our students.
+In partnership with the district this past spring, we were able to provide 23,998 chrome books and 1,795 hot spots to our students.
 We realize that there is additional need and we are working vigorously to meet that need for additional devices and connectivity.

-The Ed Fund is working on refreshing half of our aging student Chromebook fleet for the 2021-22 school year and providing internet hot spots to students currently without internet access.
-We expect to purchase at least 1,000 additional hot spots for students as needed.
+The Ed Fund worked on refreshing half of our aging student Chromebook fleet for the 2021-22 school year and providing internet hot spots to students.
+We expect to purchase at least 1,000 additional hot spots for students.
 We are also working on providing access to the best software and online learning tools for our approximately 29,000 students.
 While many online learning resources were free in the spring, they now require fees in the fall.
-The Ed Fund is working on securing licenses for distance learning websites and providing teachers with training on effective distance learning practices.
+We are working on securing licenses for distance learning websites and providing teachers with training on effective distance learning practices.

 THANK YOU TO OUR DONORS